JakobKSvaneborg/gpaw/doc/tutorialsexercises/energetics/defects/defects.rst

 gives the function `\Delta V(z)` introduced above, and also the planar averages of the model potential and the difference between the planar averages of the defective and pristine electrostatic potentials.
-We can plot the data using the following script
+We can plot the data using the following script which uses :meth:`~gpaw.defects.electrostatics.plot_potentials`.

+.. autoclass:: gpaw.defects.electrostatics.plot_potentials

 .. literalinclude:: plot_potentials.py

-.. autoclass:: gpaw.defects.electrostatics.ElectrostaticCorrection

-See here: :meth:`~gpaw.defects.electrostatics.ElectrostaticCorrection`.

 This gives the following plot: